dabernathy89/gf-workflow-testing/README.md

 3. **Deploy to Production**
    - Use the generated git tag to run `deploy-to-production.yml` workflow
+   - Upon successful deployment, the `prod` branch is automatically updated to track the deployed version
    - If additional patches are needed, push commits to release branch
    - New semantic-release run will create updated tag for deployment